Love sharks? Here's how to help save them using your camera

-When Laura first saw a shark underwater 15 years ago she admits that she felt scared.
-This fear drove her to learn more about these animals, and as her knowledge grew her anxiety ceased.
+Laura admits feeling scared when she first saw a shark underwater 15 years ago.
+This fear drove her to learn more about these animals, and as her knowledge grew, her anxiety ceased.

-You’re more likely to win an Oscar than get bitten by a shark, and you’re more likely to be killed by a drink vending machine than the oceans apex predator (something to think about next time your craving a Coke!)
-Know the truth about these animals and you can nip irrational fear in the bud.
+You’re more likely to win an Oscar than get bitten by a shark, and you’re more likely to be killed by a drink vending machine than the ocean apex predator (something to think about next time you crave a Coke!)
+Know the truth about these animals; you can nip irrational fear in the bud.

 And then get up close and personal with sharks yourself.

-Learning about sharks and spending more time with them came hand in hand for Laura.
-The more time Laura spent in the shark’s world, the more she realised they are nothing like how we are taught to view them by the media.
+For Laura, learning about sharks and spending more time with them came hand in hand.
+The more time Laura spent in the shark’s world, the more she realized they are nothing like how we are taught to view them by the media.

-Laura describes sharks as “beautiful, peaceful animals”, and she would know.
-Laura’s favourite diving experience (yep, we made her choose just one) was with one of the supposedly most aggressive sharks in the world, the Tiger Shark, whilst diving in Florida.
-Rather than living up to the hype though, the shark did the exact opposite.
+Laura describes sharks as “beautiful, peaceful animals,” and she would know.
+Laura’s favorite diving experience (yep, we made her choose just one) was with one of the supposedly most aggressive sharks in the world, the Tiger Shark while diving in Florida.
+Rather than living up to the hype, though, the shark did the exact opposite.

 “The skipper of the vessel started pulling up the bait, and I saw there was a beautiful female Tiger Shark following the bait up.
 She was about 7 foot long and she was just gorgeous.
 On her way up, she spotted me on the surface and she turned away from the bait and swam up directly towards me.
 Tiger Sharks don't move very fast in situations like these, so I had a long time to watch her.
 She swam right up to me and "bumped" my camera.
 This is an exploratory move as she was trying to figure out what I was.
 Soon after, the skipper jumped out the water to attend to his guests, and I spent about an hour in the water with this amazing shark. “

-If you’re already a diver who actively seeks out shark encounters, then you’ll understand the humbling effect that being surrounded by these sleek and powerful predators has.
-If you’re not, I can assure you as soon as you’ve boarded your first live aboard trip dedicated to shark diving you will be singing a totally different tune.
+If you’re already a diver who actively seeks out shark encounters, you’ll understand the humbling effect of being surrounded by these sleek and powerful predators.
+If you’re not, I can assure you as soon as you’ve boarded your first liveaboard trip dedicated to shark diving, you will be singing a different tune.

-Laura is a big fan of diving in the Bahamas, as it is home to such a wide variety of marine life, fantastic year round visibility, deliciously warm water and, of course, no shortage of shark encounters.
+Laura is a big fan of diving in the Bahamas, as it is home to a wide variety of marine life, fantastic year-round visibility, deliciously warm water, and, of course, no shortage of shark encounters.

 Capture their beauty.

-Never underestimate the power of an image, even if your career isn’t listed as ‘Professional Shark photographer’ on LinkedIn.
-Laura is passionate about protecting the animal kingdom, and uses photography to show people how beautiful sharks can be in the hopes of changing their perception.
-Laura describes it as a form of ‘passive activism’.
+Never underestimate the power of an image, even if your career isn’t listed as ‘Professional Shark Photographer’ on LinkedIn.
+Laura is passionate about protecting the animal kingdom and uses photography to show people how beautiful sharks can be in the hopes of changing their perceptions.
+Laura describes it as a form of ‘passive activism.’

 We’ve all got that one colleague or relative who pulls a face of disgust when you regale them with tales of your liveaboard trip where you dived with a school of 200 hammerheads.
-It’s such a satisfying feeling when you can show them images of your experiences, and see their horror transform to amazement.
+It’s satisfying to show them images of your experiences and see their horror transform into amazement.

 We asked Laura for her best tips for budding underwater photographers.
-Laura stresses that making sure your buoyancy is perfect is important not only so you can get that amazing shot, but so you don’t injure yourself and surrounding marine life.
+Laura stresses that ensuring your buoyancy is perfect is important not only so you can get that amazing shot but also so you don’t injure yourself and surrounding marine life.
 Diver safety and preserving coral reefs should always come before photography.

 “Be respectful of the reef and NEVER move or break anything to get a better shot.
 As ambassadors of the sea we should always leave it the same or better as when we found it (by removing trash).”

 Like your dive equipment, you need to make sure you know your camera before you can jump in and take stellar photos.
-Laura explained that in her early days of underwater photography, she would spend hours using her camera on land while it was in the housing to make sure she knew how to control it.
-Before you decide to bring all your camera equipment on that live aboard dive trip in the Bahamas you’ve been looking forward to, spend some time making sure you know what all the buttons do.
+Laura explained that in her early days of underwater photography, she would spend hours using her camera on land while it was in the housing to ensure she knew how to control it.
+Before you decide to bring all your camera equipment on that liveaboard dive trip in the Bahamas you’ve been looking forward to, spend some time making sure you know what all the buttons do.

-Thanks to the Internet, you can pretty much learn all the basics online.
+Thanks to the Internet, you can learn all the basics online.
 Watch some tutorials and practice on land.
-Finally, always shoot in RAW so you can manipulate and improve less than perfect images at the end of a dive.
+Finally, always shoot in RAW to manipulate and improve less-than-perfect images at the end of a dive.

 Use social media for good and spread the word about sharks.

-One of Laura’s many Instagram followers commented on one of her stunning images with the word ‘monster’, and then continued to leave a whirlwind of comments about how terrifying they are.
-Rather than retaliating to these ignorant words, Laura engaged with the user and had a conversation about sharks.
+One of Laura’s many Instagram followers commented on one of her stunning images with the word ‘monster’ and then continued to leave a whirlwind of comments about how terrifying they are.
+Rather than retaliating to these ignorant words, Laura talked about sharks with the user.

-A few days later Laura posted another image of a shark, and she was surprised to read the word ‘beautiful’ in the comments from the same user.
-A few weeks down the track they commented again, this time saying that she had changed their mind about sharks and that they now loved them.
+A few days later, Laura posted another image of a shark, and she was surprised to read the word ‘beautiful’ in the comments from the same user.
+A few weeks later, they commented again, saying that she had changed their mind about sharks and that they now loved them.

 While we may not all be professional photographers, we all, as scuba divers, have the power to be ‘passive activists’ like Laura King.
-When your passion revolves around the underwater world and being in it as much as possible, use your camera and your voice to spread the love for sharks.
-Our oceans will give you the best thank you possible; a place where sharks can be respected and appreciated.
+When your passion revolves around the underwater world and being in it as much as possible, use your camera and voice to spread your love for sharks.
+Our oceans will give you the best thank you possible, a place where sharks can be respected and appreciated.

-Laura is looking forward to heading on a liveaboard dive trip in the Philippines next year to photograph the completely harmless yet enormous whale shark.
-You can check out more of her stunning photography by searching for H.&.L Photography on Instagram and Facebook.
+Laura looks forward to heading on a liveaboard dive trip in the Philippines next year to photograph the completely harmless yet enormous whale shark.
+You can check out more of her stunning photography by searching for H.&L. Photography on Instagram and Facebook.